sonicoder86/blacksonic.github.io/_posts/2019-07-15-nine-webstorm-productivity-tips.md

 ### Summary

-We have gone through many different features that can speed up development and make you more productive.
+In this post, we have listed many different features that can speed up development and make you more productive.
 It is up to you whether you use them or not.
 The most important thing is to know about them.
 If you are starting to use a tool, learn about it.
 If you are developing with it for a while recheck its features in an orderly manner.
 Because you become more productive by mastering the tools you use.

 [Webstorm]: https://www.jetbrains.com/webstorm/
 [Live Templates]: https://www.jetbrains.com/help/webstorm/using-live-templates.html